zekesonxx/wfupdate/README.md

 # Limitations/Gotchas
 * Can only deal with 32-bit Wine (despite the 64-bit Warframe executable switch and WINEARCH environment variables)
+* Wineserver needs to be running before trying to update the game

 # Progress
 * Meta